ocsf/ocsf-docs/Understanding OCSF.md

 Multiple profiles can be added to an event class via an array of profile values in the optional `profiles` attribute of the Base Event class.
 This mix-in approach allows for reuse of event classes vs. creating new classes one by one that include the same attributes.
 Event classes and instances of events that support the profile can be filtered via the `profiles` attribute across all categories and event classes, forming another dimension of classification.

-For example, a `Security Controls` profile that adds MITRE ATT&CK^TM^ Attack and Malware objects to System Activity classes avoids having to recreate a new event class, or many classes, with all of the same attributes as the System Activity classes.
+For example, a `Security Controls` profile that adds MITRE ATT&CK<sup>TM</sup> Attack and Malware objects to System Activity classes avoids having to recreate a new event class, or many classes, with all of the same attributes as the System Activity classes.
 A query for events of the class will return all the events, with or without the security information, while a query for just the profile will return events across all event classes that support the `Malware `profile.
 A `Host` profile can add `Device`, and `Actor` objects to Network Activity event classes when the network activity log source is a user’s computer.
 Note that the `Actor `object includes `Process `and `User `objects, so a Host profile can include all of these when applied.
 A Cloud profile could mix-in cloud platform specific information onto Network Activity events.

 The `profiles` attribute is an optional array attribute of the Base Event class.
 The absence of the `profiles` attribute means no profile attributes are added as would be expected.
 Attributes defined with a profile have requirements that cannot be overridden, since profiles are themselves optional; it is assumed that the application of a profile is because those attributes are desired and can be populated.